Lisa Loeb: The Way It Really Is (2004)

 In 2003, Loeb voiced the role of Mary Jane Watson in Spider-Man: The New Animated Series, which ran for one season on MTV.

 In 2004, Loeb signed to the more experienced and established independent label Zoë/Rounder Records.
-The Way It Really Is was released August 2004 as Loeb's fifth studio-recorded album, based on the song "The Way It Really Is".
+The Way It Really Is was released August 2004 as Loeb's fifth studio album, based on the song "The Way It Really Is".
 Although the album was not as commercially successful as its predecessors, critics noted the mature and strong writing by Loeb.
 Stephen Erlewine called it "the best, most cohesive record she's made, a clean, crisp collection of well-crafted, gentle tunes that slowly, surely work into the subconscious."

-The Very Best of Lisa Loeb, Purple Tape (2006–2009)
+The Very Best Of Lisa Loeb, Purple Tape (2006–2008)

-Her greatest hits compilation, The Very Best of Lisa Loeb, was released through Universal in January 2006 as well as a Japanese version of the album.
+Her greatest hits compilation, The Very Best Of Lisa Loeb, was released through Universal in January 2006 as well as a Japanese version of the album.
 Loeb was a judge for the 1st and 8th annual Independent Music Awards to support independent artists.